k8ssandra/k8ssandra/docs/content/en/components/metrics-collector/_index.md

 title: "Metrics Collector"
 linkTitle: "Metrics Collector"
 weight: 5
-description: Metrics Collector for Apache Cassandra&reg; provides K8ssandra monitoring capabilities with Prometheus and Grafana.
+description: Metrics Collector for Apache Cassandra&reg; provides K8ssandra Operator monitoring capabilities.
 ---

 ## Introduction

 When running applications in Kubernetes, observability is key.
-K8ssandra includes [Prometheus](http://prometheus.io) and [Grafana](http://grafana.com) for storage and visualization of metrics associated with the Cassandra cluster.
+You can integrate [Prometheus](http://prometheus.io) and [Grafana](http://grafana.com) for storage and visualization of metrics associated with the Cassandra cluster.

 ![Monitoring Overview](monitoring-overview.png)